 Many factors can cause a toothache.
-Cavities, defective fillings, broken teeth… All these incidents can happen at any time of the day.
+Cavities, defective fillings, broken teeth… All these incidents are common and can happen at any time of the day.

-Make a quick appointment with your dentist to treat your toothache
+Make an appointment with your dentist to relieve a toothache quickly

-While a toothache can be linked to a fracture or a simple cavity, dental pain is not to be taken lightly.
+While a toothache can be related to a variety of causes such as a fracture or tooth cavity, a toothache is not to be taken lightly.

-Symptoms that could indicate these problems include fever, red and swollen gums, blood or pus, or an unpleasant taste in the mouth.
+In fact, this pain could be the result of a more serious dental health problem that requires advanced care, such as gingivitis or a tooth abscess.
+Symptoms that could indicate such problems include fever, red and swollen gums, blood or pus and an unpleasant taste in the mouth.

-This is why it is important to make an emergency appointment with your dentist quickly if you begin to experience toothache or some of the symptoms described above.
-Your dentist can accurately diagnose and treat your pain at the source.
+This is why it is important to make an emergency appointment with your dentist quickly if you start to experience a toothache or any of the symptoms described above.
+Your oral health care professional will be able to accurately diagnose and treat your pain at its source.

 A cold compress can greatly help relieve your pain.
 In fact, cold helps reduce inflammation and pain when it is applied to the affected area.